 A car accident can turn your world upside down in the blink of an eye.
 If you were injured or lost a loved one, the physical, emotional and financial stresses after an accident can be overwhelming.
 The experienced Stuart car accident lawyers at Gordon & Partners have seen firsthand the devastation that can result from a car crash.
 That is why we have a strong commitment to defending the rights of the injured and fighting for the compensation they deserve.
 Depending on the circumstances surrounding your car accident case, you may be entitled to compensation for your injuries, including medical expenses, lost wages, property damage, and pain and suffering.
 If you decide to move forward, our attorneys can take the time to personally and thoroughly explain the law so you know what to expect.
 We have many years of combined experience dealing with law enforcement, health care professionals, and insurance company adjusters and we know how to help protect your claim.

 Our firm has helped provide comprehensive legal counsel to many injury victims in the Stuart area and throughout South Florida.
 We have recovered millions in compensation on behalf of our clients, including a $13.5 million settlement for injuries sustained in a car accident caused by a defective auto part.
 We know the tricks and tactics insurance companies use to avoid paying compensation, including denying your claim or making a lowball offer.
-For more than two decades, our reputable Stuart personal injury attorneys have worked with insurance companies and fought for fair compensation with our clients’ best interests in mind.
+Since 1993, our reputable Stuart personal injury attorneys have worked with insurance companies and fought for fair compensation with our clients’ best interests in mind.
 Our office in Stuart is conveniently located at 729 SW Federal Highway #212, just off of U.S. Route 1, which intersects with Florida State Roads A1A, 76 and 714.

 Schedule a free consultation to review your case today and get started working toward your recovery.
 We can also discuss the legal options available to you and whether you have a valid claim for compensation.
 We take all car accident cases on a contingency fee basis.
 This means there are no upfront costs involved for our services unless we help you recover favorable compensation.